terracraft321/MBTinder/README.md

 # MBTinder

 A tinder clone for those who are into MBTI.
+A full stack application, build using React, MongoDB,

 Create URI = 'mongodb'
 as a .env file